lpanavas/finalGameDesign/README.md

 ## Introduction

 The `finalGameDesign` repository is a web application that employs React for the frontend, Node.js for the backend, and MongoDB as the database.
-This document aims to elucidate the repository's structure and functionality, targeting those unfamiliar with these technologies.

 ## Setting Up the Repository Locally